 Why it is important to backup your Instagram photos & videos (when you are alive)

 In December 2014 ‘Instagram deleted millions of accounts as part of their ‘Instagram Rapture’ cull.
-Many of these accounts were fake however a significant number of accounts deleted were genuine user profiles.When we save photos and videos in ‘the cloud’ on services like Instagram, Facebook, Twitter etc we are able to share our lives with our friends and family like never before.
+Many of these accounts were fake however a significant number of accounts deleted were genuine user profiles.When we save photos and videos in ‘the cloud’ on services like Instagram, Facebook

+etc we are able to share our lives with our friends and family like never before.
 However there is a risk that our media (such as photos and videos) will be deleted or lost when we are alive or that it will not be accessible by our loved ones once we die.
 The risk varies from which services we use to the plans we have have made for our digital media in our social media will

 How to download your photos and videos from Instagram

-Step 1: Login to your Instagram account at: www.Instagram.com.
+- Login to your account at instagram.com.

 - Click on the gear icon / settings icon next to your Edit Profile (see image below)